 Research interests

-I am generally interested in theoretical aspects of machine learning, in particular in neural ordinary differential equations and deep learning, learning with time series, and optimization.
-The topic of my PhD was the application of signatures, a tool from stochastic analysis that allows to extract information from temporal data, in statistics and machine learning.
-This subject has been developed in two directions: on the one hand, designing new algorithms using signatures as features, and, on the other hand, leveraging the theory of signatures to study existing deep learning algorithms such as RNN, via the recent notion of neural ordinary differential equations.
-Check out the DataSig website for more information on applications of signatures in machine learning.
+Currently, I am very interested in topics at the intersection of optimization and machine learning, with industrial applications in mind, the general question being how to account for uncertainty in an optimization framework.
+My other interests include time series and deep learning theory.
+The topic of my PhD thesis was the application of signatures, a tool from stochastic analysis that allows to extract information from time series, to statistics and machine learning.
+This topic has been developed in two directions: on the one hand, the design of new algorithms using signatures as features, and on the other hand, the use of signature theory to study existing deep learning algorithms, such as RNN, via the recent notion of neural ordinary differential equations.
+See the DataSig website for more information on applications of signatures in machine learning.